chaudron/ovs_perf/README.md

 05:00.3 Ethernet controller: Cavium, Inc. CN23XX [LiquidIO II] SRIOV Virtual Function (rev 02)
 ```

-### Establish communication between DUT and OVS Control Plane on NIC
+### Establish communication between the DUT and OVS Control Plane on the NIC

 The OVS control plane running on the NIC listens for incoming requests on a link local IP
 169.254.1.1.
 This address is reachable from DUT using standard network access mechanisms.